cloudmesh/cloudmesh-cmsd/README.md

     cmsd --update

-        gets a new container from dockerhub
+        gets a new container form dockerhub

     cmsd COMMAND